siddharthsuneel/checkoutkit-ios/README.md

 If you are using Swift 2.0, refer to [CheckoutKit 2.0.0](https://github.com/checkout/checkoutkit-ios/tree/2.0.0).

+If you are using Objective-C, refer to [CheckoutKit objective-c](https://github.com/checkout/checkoutkit-ios/tree/objective-c).

 ### How to use the library

 There are 2 ways you can add CheckoutKit to your project: